roodymike/MyYT/README.md

 # MyYT
 This is a project which tried to implement a clone of youtube.
+Cheking diff .
+Merge from dev 2.